How to Draw a Portrait of the Head

 3. Outline shadow shapes to refine the structure

-Make use of the shadow shapes to define the structure of the eye socket.
-Important: find the over-all structure—don’t worry about drawing in the eye lashes or any other little details at this point.
+IMPORTANT NOTE: Find the over-all structure—don’t worry about drawing in the eye lashes or any other little details at this point.

-Locate the shadows down the side of the head, down the forehead, past the zeugmatic bone, down the cheek to the jaw.
-Also, find the shape and structure of the hair (as though it’s solid too).
-Keep the drawing simple!
+Locate other shadows down the side of the head, down the forehead, past the zygomatic bone, down the cheek to the jaw.
+Also, find the shape and structure of the hair (as though it’s solid too) and draw in those lines.

 4. Loosely fill in all the shadows